 Where the roles of China and the WHO are concerned, Horton is balanced.
 There were questionable things happening in China, and the Chinese government was downplaying the situation or actively suppressing information at various levels within its hierarchy.
-“There is a gap in the timeline of the pandemic”, we need “a more detailed explanation of what took place in Wuhan”, writes Horton.
+“There is a gap in the timeline of the pandemic […]” (p.
+19) and we need “[…] a more detailed explanation of what took place in Wuhan” (p.
+22), writes Horton.
 But at the same time, Chinese scientists, policymakers, and health workers have been extraordinarily committed and effective in acting and collaborating to contain and defeat this disease.
-THe WHO is similary described here as an imperfect bureaucratic institution, but one that nevertheless did what it could within its limitations (MacKenzie provided useful background information on these limitations in COVID-19, which Horton omits here).
-But do not be fooled by governments who are seeking to deflect attention, writes Horton: “to blame China and the WHO for this global pandemic is to rewrite the history of COVID-19 and to marginalise the failings of Western nations.”
+The WHO is similarly described here as an imperfect bureaucratic institution, but one that nevertheless did what it could within its limitations (MacKenzie provided useful background information on these limitations in COVID-19, which Horton omits here).
+But do not be fooled by governments who are seeking to deflect attention, writes Horton: “to blame China and the WHO for this global pandemic is to rewrite the history of COVID-19 and to marginalise the failings of Western nations” (p.
+88).
 If you take just one thing away from this book, this might well be it.

-In the final few chapters Horton looks towards the future and becomes rather philosophical.
-He asks what the effects of COVID-19 are on human society so far and turns to the ethics of anthroplogist Didier Fassin, highlighting an ethical trend of “biolegitimacy”, of seeing human life in purely biological terms, without consider the political conditions within which it exists.
+In the final few chapters, Horton looks towards the future and becomes rather philosophical.
+He asks what the effects of COVID-19 are on human society so far and turns to the ethics of anthropologist Didier Fassin, highlighting an ethical trend of “biolegitimacy”, of seeing human life in purely biological terms, without considering the political conditions within which it exists.
 And he draws on the writings of Michel Foucault and Jeremy Bentham’s idea of the panopticon* when pondering what the need for enhanced disease surveillance will mean for our personal freedom.
 These sections feel somewhat sketchy.
 I am sure much more could be said about this, but Horton does not develop these themes further here.
-His list of what our post-COVID world should look like, coupled to his concerns of what will likely happen instead, are pages to take to heart though.
+His list of what our post-COVID world should look like, coupled with his concerns about what will likely happen instead, are pages to take to heart though.

 This short and punchy book contains some incisive reporting on how countries failed to act in the face of this pandemic.
 No doubt, future reporters can explore this topic in far greater depth for many more countries.
 But we must start this now.
 Horton has seen first-hand how political disinformation campaigns are already trying to rewrite the narrative of the pandemic.
 We must document these attempts, he writes, which makes The COVID-19 Catastrophe an urgent and timely book.